 My upcycled jeans memo board turned out fun.
 I may look for an old leather belt to add or may make a macrame one.
 The snowflake on the right is one that diffuses oils, and I love being able to write while feeling lifted by the scent of citrus.

-I've been on a caramelized onion kick and have been adding them to almost everything (when I wasn't eating them just as they are!).
+I've been on a caramelized onion kick and have been adding them to almost everything.
 I made cabbage and sausage for the first time and it turned out delish!
 Next time I will cook the cabbage with a ham bone I saved from a spiral baked ham we bought.

 Speaking of which ... my husband doesn't like the honey glaze that comes with some hams, so I didn't use it on the ham.
 However, I did save it, put it in an empty spice jar, added more white sugar and mixed it up.
 I use it in place of sugar and cinnamon on buttered toast and added it in place of just plain white sugar for a bread recipe I threw into the $6 breadmaker we found at the thrift store.
 Just enough spice to make it smell yummy, but not overwhelming in taste.